 A visit to Vienna without the pleasure of a real Wiener Schnitzel?
-Unthinkable!
+Unimaginable!
 What makes a real Wiener Schnitzel?
 The traditional Wiener Schnitzel is - unlike the "Schnitzel Wiener Art" known in this country - made of veal.
 Breaded with bread rolls and baked in lard, it is served with potato or cucumber salad.
 You can find a real Viennese Schnitzel at Figlmülle, the "home of the Schnitzel for over 100 years".
-A restaurant worth seeing in Vienna, where you should have eaten once.
+A restaurant worth seeing in Vienna where you should have eaten at least once.
 The popular Viennese restaurant is located at Wollzeile 5 in the direct vicinity of St. Stephen's Cathedral.

 Enjoy the most beautiful view over Vienna

 By far one of the most beautiful and, above all, most expansive views you can enjoy on the roof terrace of the justice building in the Justice Café.
 In the magnificent ambience above the rooftops of Vienna, exclusive events such as anniversary celebrations or weddings are regularly held.
 If you prefer something more modern, visit the attic of the 25hours hotel.
 Very close to the Weghuberpark you can look from the terrace over the park to the parliament building.
-Even in bad weather in Vienna, the view through the ceiling-high glass front is breathtaking.
+Even in bad weather in Vienna the view through the ceiling-high glass front is breathtaking.